apalbright/thelittledataset/content/post/econ-words.md

 ## "Exploit"

 One surprising word that I see a lot in economics papers is "exploit".
 Economists seem to love to write that they exploited something for the sake of their paper.
 I find this strange since... doesn't "exploit" have pretty negative connotations?
 Of course, it's worth explaining how the term is generally used in economics papers.
-The below plot on common word pairings^[Check out [Text Mining with R](https://www.tidytextmining.com/ngrams.html) for materials on text mining.] demonstrates that economists are usually exploiting:
+The below plot on common word pairings[^5] demonstrates that economists are usually exploiting:

 - variation (often, plausibly exogenous variation)/random (assignment)/quasi(-experiments)/natural (experiments)/changes (in policy)
 - new/large/unique (data)